tlbravo/Pharma_Sales_Model/README.md

 * N02BE, R03, and N02BA also demonstrated notable sales volumes over the six-year period, although these were consistently lower than M01AE.<br>

 Possible correlation influence:<br>
-* This may have occured due to their strong correlations mentioned previously. <br>
+* This may have occured due to their strong correlations.
+Two drug types may have positive coorelations because they have complimentary purposes and are prescribed together.
+They may also target similar medical conditions.
+A patient's insurance coverage may also affect the quantities purchased.
+These are important considerations to keep in mind when exploring pharmacutical data. <br> <br>

 ## Linear Regression Model